 Actress makes her Stern Show debut

-Making her debut appearance on the Stern Show, Drew Barrymore came at the perfect time as she just recently released a new book called "Wildflower," which chronicles an array of stories and lessons from the star actress' life.
-Check out some highlights of the exceptional interview below and hear the full show On-Demand with SiriusXM!
+Making her debut appearance on the Stern Show, Drew Barrymore came at the perfect time as she just recently released a new book called “Wildflower,” which chronicles an array of stories and lessons from the star actress’ life.
+Check out some highlights from her interview with Howard (below) and hear the full visit on the SiriusXM app!

 Rehabbing With David Crosby

-As you've probably heard from the numerous stories (or in her first memoir "Little Girl Lost"), Drew experience more before the age of 14 than many people do in their entire lives.
-Between arguably parenting herself, drinking alcohol, smoking pot, snorting cocaine, and partying at Studio 54, she was heading into what could surely lead be a disaster all before she even grew up.
+As you’ve probably heard from the numerous stories, or in her first memoir “Little Girl Lost,” Drew experienced more before the age of 14 than many people do in their entire lives.
+Between arguably parenting herself, drinking alcohol, smoking pot, snorting cocaine, and partying at Studio 54, she was heading into what could surely lead to a disaster all before she even grew up.

 “What is it like living with David Crosby of Crosby, Stills, Nash, and Young?”
 Howard wondered.

 “It’s pretty wild.
 But I got to go on tour with them and I would freak out over Neil Young,” Drew recounted.